Frequently Asked Advising Questions

 I have a hold on my account and I can't register.
 How can I resolve it?

-Please visit the OSA webpage for information on different types of holds and how to resolve them: http://www.pace.edu/osa/registration/registration-hold-guide
+Please visit the Registrar's webpage for information on different types of holds and how to resolve them: https://www.pace.edu/registrar/registration/guide-registration-holds

 How do I take a leave of absence and how do I return to Lubin after my leave?